XDean/deno-create-react-app/README.md

 # Deno Create React App

-Create React apps with Deno
+Create React apps with Deno.

+**Note: This is a toy.
+You can play with it.
+But I'm afraid I can't give much support.**

 ## Quick Start